Bellman filtering and smoothing for state-space models: Simulation studies

-\item[4.] {\bf Particle filter:} We follow \citeauthor{malik2011particle}'s (\citeyear{malik2011particle}) implementation of the continuous sampling importance resampling (CSIR) particle filter, as it allows (hyper)parameters to be estimated using the same numerical optimisers employed for other methods.
+\item[3.] {\bf Particle filter (PF):} I follow \citeauthor{malik2011particle}'s (\citeyear{malik2011particle}) implementation of the continuous sampling importance resampling (CSIR) particle filter, as it allows static parameters to be estimated using the same numerical optimisers employed for other methods.
 Experimentation suggests that using $1{,}000$ particles is necessary to achieve a performance similar to that of the other methods.
-We store the mean and the median of the predictions at each time step to compute RMSEs and MAEs, respectively.
+The seed that controls randomness is fixed beforehand, after which new random variates are drawn for each of the $1{,}000$ times series; variations on this setup make no noticeable difference.
+The mean and the median of the particles at each time step are stored to compute RMSEs and MAEs, respectively.